 Scholarships from Outside Sources

 In addition to scholarships offered through HFC, scholarships are available from many other sources including high schools, places of worship, community civic groups and employers.
-We encourage students to check with their high school counselor, the reference section of the library, and organizations you and/or your parents may be affiliated with.
+We encourage students to check with their high school counselor, the reference section of the library, and organizations to which they or their parents may be affiliated with.
 In addition, Internet search engines may result in finding many scholarship opportunities.

 Some websites that may be helpful with your search for scholarships include: